 ● Less separation anxiety (baby no longer cries when mum leaves the room or moves away)

 ● Increase in cognitive functioning (more vocal, increase in vocabulary, improved play skills, willingness to learn)

 Mums also experience a significant reduction in anxiety and mood and are less tearful.

-If you’d like to help your people sleep well (and experience the delicious benefits of more sleep yourself), contact me today to find out how I can help you and your family.
+If you’d like to help your people sleep well (and experience the delicious benefits of more sleep yourself), Book a FREE no obligation call today to discuss how I can best support you on your journey to better sleep.